Ian Holloway: Plymouth Argyle

 On 28 June 2006, Holloway became the manager of Plymouth Argyle, and promised to take the club to the Premier League.
-On 12 August, after Plymouth beat Sunderland away 2–3, in celebration of his first away win as manager, Holloway offered to buy every one of the 700 fans who made the 805 mi round trip a drink: "Anyone who travelled up there please send me a letter.
-I would love to buy you a drink."
+On 12 August, after Plymouth beat Sunderland away 2–3, in celebration of his first away win as manager, Holloway offered to buy every one of the 700 fans who made the 805 mi round trip a drink.

 Following press speculation, on 21 November 2007, Holloway submitted his resignation to the Plymouth Argyle board, with speculation that he was about to be offered the vacant managerial position at Leicester City.
 The Plymouth board issued a statement saying he was still employed by Plymouth and tied legally to his contract, and the board's decision on whether or not to accept his resignation would be made on Friday, 23 November.
 Having agreed a compensation package for his services, he was announced in a press conference by Milan Mandarić as Leicester manager on 22 November, signing a 3 1/2-year contract.
 His departure, however, was met with negativity from Argyle fans.

 After an open top bus tour in Blackpool, after his Blackpool side won promotion to the Premier League some three years later, Holloway said: